ahmadsallaq6/Pneumonia-Detection-from-X-Ray-Images-/README.md

 # Model Architecture

-The model was built using a pre-trained ResNet50 architecture, fine-tuned for binary classification (Pneumonia vs. Normal).
+The model was built using a pre-trained ResNet50 architecture, and I fine-tuned the top 10 layers for better performance on the pneumonia detection task.
+This allowed the model to learn more specific features from the dataset while still leveraging the strength of the pre-trained layers.
 The model was trained using the following techniques:

+* Fine-tuned 10 layers: The top 10 layers of the ResNet50 model were unfrozen and retrained to adapt to the pneumonia detection task.
 * Data Augmentation: To improve model robustness.
 * Binary Crossentropy Loss: Optimized using the Adam optimizer.
 * Recall focus: High priority was given to improving the recall to ensure accurate identification of pneumonia cases.